Ch3dd4rGoblin/resource.uisounds.tetradui/README.md

 noun: a group or set of four

 ------------------------------------------------------------------------
-TetradUI "OG" UI Sounds Addon for Kodi
+TetradUI "OG" Sounds Addon for Kodi
 =====================================